poppopjmp/spiderfoot/documentation/configuration.md

 *Author: poppopjmp*

 SpiderFoot can be configured via the web UI, configuration file, and environment variables.
-Proper configuration ensures you get the most out of all modules and integrations, and helps tailor SpiderFoot to your environment and use case.
+Proper configuration ensures you get the most out of all 277 modules and integrations, including the enhanced TikTok OSINT, blockchain analytics, AI analysis, and performance optimization features, and helps tailor SpiderFoot to your environment and use case.

 ---